opendaylight/netconf/docs/user-guide.rst

 *use-sse* — In case of ``true`` access to notification streams will be via Server-Sent Events.
 Otherwise web-socket servlet will be initialized.

+*restconf* — The value of RFC8040 restconf URI template, pointing to the root resource.
+Must not end with '/'.

 In order to change these settings, you can either modify the corresponding configuration file, ``org.opendaylight.restconf.nb.rfc8040.cfg``, for example: